-- iTunes doesn’t allow selective transfer of photos.
+- iTunes doesn’t allow the selective transfer of photos.

 - All photos organized in albums on your iPhone are not downloaded in those albums in iTunes.